Auburn’s Harrison Maurus finishes 4th in Olympic weightlifting final for best US result in 33 years

 The Auburn native’s fourth-place finish was the best by an American man in Olympic weightlifting since Mario Martinez placed fourth in the 110 kg event in 1988.
 Coach Spencer Arnold, who trains full-time with Maurus at Power and Grace Weightlifting in Suwanee, Georgia, said the American’s career performance in Tokyo came after some of his best training over the past six months.

-“We came in hoping to make some lifts and put ourselves in a position to potentially take a medal and we did exactly that,” Arnold said.
+“We came in hoping to make some lifts and put ourselves in a position to potentially take a medal, and we did exactly that,” Arnold said.
 “The kid’s a warrior, and we couldn’t have asked for much more of him.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.